Battle of An Lộc: Battle

 After making slow progress, on 22 April the 32nd Regiment encountered a roadblock of the PAVN 101st Regiment 15 km north of Lai Khê.
 From 24 April the division engaged the PAVN in a two-pronged attack to clear the road with the 32nd Regiment attacking from the north and the 33rd Regiment attacking from the south.
 These attacks eventually forced the 101st Regiment to withdraw west on 27 April, leaving one battalion to cover the withdrawal for a further two days.
 The 31st Regiment was then lifted by helicopters to 6 km north of Chơn Thành where it fought the PAVN 165th Regiment, 7th Division, later reinforced by the 209th Regiment, for the next 13 days.

 On 11 May the PAVN launched a massive all-out infantry and armor (T-54 medium tanks) assault on An Lộc.
-The attack was carried out by units of the 5th and 9th PAVN divisions.
-This attack was repulsed by a combination of U.S. airpower and the determined stand of ARVN soldiers on the ground.
+The attack was carried out by units of the 5th and 9th divisions.
+This attack was repulsed by a combination of US airpower and the determined stand of ARVN soldiers on the ground.
 Almost every B-52 in Southeast Asia was called in to strike the massing enemy tanks and infantry.
 The commander of the defending forces had placed a grid around the town creating many "boxes", each measuring 1 km by 3 km in size, which were given a number and could be called by ground forces at any time.
 The B-52 cells (groups of three aircraft) were guided onto these boxes by ground-based radar.
 During 11 and 12 May, the USAF managed a B-52 mission every 55 minutes for 30 hours straight—using 170 B-52s and smashing whole regiments of PAVN in the process.
 Despite this air support, the PAVN made gains, and were within a few hundred meters of the ARVN 5th Division command post.
 ARVN counter-attacks were able to stabilize the situation.
 By the night of 11 May, the PAVN consolidated their gains.
 During that day an A-37B piloted by First lieutenant Michael Blassie was shot down while providing air support, his body was recovered in late 1972 and he was separated from the identification documents recovered leading to him being later designated as the unknown service member from the Vietnam War buried at the Tomb of the Unknown Soldier at Arlington National Cemetery.